William Shakespeare: The Bard of Avon

 3. The “Lost Years”: Between 1585 and 1592, there is a gap in the historical record known as the “Lost Years,” during which little is known about Shakespeare’s activities.
 Speculation abounds regarding where he lived and what he did during this time, leading to various theories and conjectures.

-7. Posthumous Fame: While Shakespeare enjoyed considerable success during his lifetime, his reputation as one of the greatest writers in the English language solidified in the centuries following his death.
-His works have been translated into every major language, and his plays continue to be performed and studied worldwide, cementing his status as an iconic figure in literary history.
+7. Posthumous Fame: Above all while Shakespeare enjoyed considerable success during his lifetime, his reputation as one of the greatest writers in the English language solidified in the centuries following his death.

 Personal Life and Legacy of William Shakespeare